puppetlabs/bolt/developer-docs/bolt_server.md

 - `ssl-verify`: Boolean, *optional* - When true, verifies the targets certificate matches the cacert (Default: `true`)
 - `tmpdir`: String, *optional* - The directory to upload and execute temporary files on the target.
 - `cacert`: String, *optional* - The path to the CA certificate.
-- `extensions`: List, *optional* - List of file extensions that are accepted for scripts or tasks.
+- `extensions`: Array, *optional* - List of file extensions that are accepted for scripts or tasks.
 Scripts with these file extensions rely on the target node's file type association to run.
 For example, if Python is installed on the system, a .py script should run with python.exe.
-The extensions .ps1, .rb, and .pp are always allowed and run via hard-coded executables
+The extensions .ps1, .rb, and .pp are always allowed and run via hard-coded executables.

 ### Task Object
 This is nearly identical to the [task detail JSON